github/developer.github.com/content/guides/building-a-deployment-server.md

 to [use it][using ngrok].
 We find it to be a very useful tool for exposing local connections.

+Note: you can download the complete source code for this project [from the platform-samples repo][platform samples].

 ## Writing your server

 We'll write a quick Sinatra app to prove that our local connections are working.